Hybrid Meetings: Stop Losing Remote Participants

-When some people are together and others are remote, natural dynamics create imbalance:
+When some people are together and others are on a screen, natural dynamics create imbalance:

 - In-room side conversations exclude remote participants